miklevin/MikeLev.in/_posts/2025-04-02-nixos-appimage.md

 ---

 ## Gemini 2.5 Experimental's Take (After)

+> And here's Gemini's opinion after having seen the rewrite incorporated that it
+> itself produced.
+It seems like it does like it better now, but doesn't let me
+> off the hook for my verbosity and rambling, haha!

 Okay, here's the analysis of the *entire* article content provided (the cleaned-up version followed by the original "sausage factory").